SALIENT FEATURES OF INDIAN SOCIETY

 CHANGING IN STRUCTURE AND FUNCTIONS OF FAMILY

-1. Ronald Fletcher also calls the family a multifunctional social institution, but whose secondary functions are today performed by bureaucratic organizations.
+1. Ronald Fletcher also calls the family a multifunctional social institution, but its secondary functions are performed by bureaucratic organizations today.
 Eg- nurseries, and daycare services

 2. Shift to Nuclear Families: Data from the Indian census indicates that the proportion of nuclear families has risen from 41% in 2001 to 53% in 2011.